Stephen Jay Gould: Biography

-Though he "had been brought up by a Marxist father" he stated that his father's politics were "very different" from his own.
+Though he "had been brought up by a Marxist father", he stated that his father's politics were "very different" from his own.
 In describing his own political views, he has said they "tend to the left of center".
-According to Gould the most influential political books he read were C. Wright Mills' The Power Elite and the political writings of Noam Chomsky.
+According to Gould the most influential political books he read were C. Wright Mills's The Power Elite and the political writings of Noam Chomsky.

 While attending Antioch College in Yellow Springs, Ohio, in the early 1960s, Gould was active in the civil rights movement and often campaigned for social justice.
 When he attended the University of Leeds as a visiting undergraduate, he organized weekly demonstrations outside a Bradford dance hall which refused to admit black people.
 Gould continued these demonstrations until the policy was revoked.
 Throughout his career and writings, he spoke out against cultural oppression in all its forms, especially what he saw as the pseudoscience used in the service of racism and sexism.

-Interspersed throughout his scientific essays for Natural History magazine, Gould frequently referred to his non-scientific interests and pastimes.
+Interspersed throughout his scientific essays for Natural History, Gould frequently referred to his non-scientific interests and pastimes.
 As a boy he collected baseball cards and remained an avid New York Yankees fan throughout his life.
 As an adult he was fond of science fiction movies but often lamented their poor storytelling and presentation of science.
 His other interests included singing baritone in the Boston Cecilia, and he was a great aficionado of Gilbert and Sullivan operas.
 He collected rare antiquarian books, possessed an enthusiasm for architecture, and delighted in city walks.
 He often traveled to Europe and spoke French, German, Russian, and Italian.
 He sometimes alluded ruefully to his tendency to put on weight.

-Later career

-In 1998, Gould co-founded the Art Science Research Laboratory (ASRL) with artist and sculptor Rhonda Roland Shearer, whom he had married in 1995.
-Based in New York City, the non-profit organization supports interdisciplinary work in art, science, and media studies.
-Its stated goal is to apply critical methods across different fields, including academic research and journalism.
+His New York Times obituary refers to him as a "student of classical music and astronomy and countless other eclectia".

+Personal life